Uzbek culture & traditions

 Republic of Karakalpakstan

-The traditional culture of Karakalpaks is one of nomadic agriculture, largely resembles neighbouring Kazakh culture rather than Uzbek culture.
+The traditional culture of Karakalpaks is one of nomadic agriculture, largely resembles neighboring Kazakh culture rather than Uzbek culture.

 Weddings in Uzbekistan follow a lot of customs and traditions from centuries ago.
 Traditionally, the Uzbek people celebrate their wedding in a very cheerful and richly splendor with a lot of guests.
 Neighbors, immediate and remote relatives, workmates, and friends are all invited to the wedding.